Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Deploy-using-multiple-module-declarations-with-orchestration.md

 ```

+## Deploy resources

+To simplify deployment, this example is deployed through a single root module.

+From the root_module directory, simply run the following commands:

+1. Ensure you have a connection correctly configured with permissions to Azure as per the [Module permissions][wiki_module_permissions] documentation
+1. Initialize the Terraform workspace with the command `terraform init`
+1. Generate a plan with the command `terraform plan -out=tfplan`
+1. Review the output of the plan (use the command `terraform show -json ./tfplan` if you want to review the plan as a JSON file)
+1. Start the deployment using the command `terraform apply ./tfplan` and follow the prompts
+1. Once deployment is complete, review the created resources

 ## Next steps

 Review the deployed resources to see how this compares to the examples we based this on as (listed [above](#overview)).